 Negligent cyclists may be unable to recover damages for injures they suffer in accidents involving cars.
 Such negligence is called contributory or comparative negligence meaning that the cyclist's negligence, at least in part, caused the accident to happen, and thus caused at leased some of the cyclist's injuries.
 If a cyclist rode negligently, and that negligence caused injury to someone else, the cyclist may be held liable for that person's injuries.

 In accident cases involving children on bicycles, courts hold drivers to a higher standard.
 See specifics on child bicycle accident liability for more details.

 Accidents involving automobiles and bicycles often involve serious injuries and can result in large liabilities.
 Like other types of vehicle accident lawsuits, bicycle accident lawsuits often come down to the issue of negligence specifically, whether the driver's negligence caused the accident and whether the cyclist's negligence caused or contributed to the accident.
-Many traffic violations (for both automobiles and bicycles) may constitute negligence.
-In most jurisdictions, however, failure to wear a bicycle helmet does not count as evidence of a bicyclist's negligence.
+Many traffic violations for both cars and bicycles may constitute negligence.
+In most jurisdictions, however, failure to wear a helmet doesn't count as evidence of a bicyclist's negligence.

 If you or a loved one has been in a bike accident, it's probably in your best interest to consult with an experienced attorney.